-On July 7, 2016, Shenzhen Huijie Purification System Engineering Co., Ltd ("Shenzhen Huijie"), one of our contractors, filed a lawsuit against Dalian BAK Power in the Peoples' Court of Zhuanghe City, Dalian for the failure to pay pursuant to the terms of the contract and entrusted part of the project of the contract to a third party without their prior consent.
-The plaintiff sought a total amount of \$1,223,858 (RMB8,430,792), including construction costs of \$0.9 million (RMB6.3 million), interest of \$0.03 million (RMB0.2 million) and compensation of \$0.3 million (RMB1.9 million), which we already accrued for as of March 31, 2017.
+On July 7, 2016, Shenzhen Huijie Purification System Engineering Co., Ltd ("Shenzhen Huijie"), one of our contractors, filed a lawsuit against CBAK Power in the Peoples' Court of Zhuanghe City, Dalian for the failure to pay pursuant to the terms of the contract and entrusted part of the project of the contract to a third party without their prior consent.
+The plaintiff sought a total amount of \$1,223,858 (RMB8,430,792), including construction costs of \$0.9 million (RMB6.3 million), interest of \$0.03 million (RMB0.2 million) and compensation of \$0.3 million (RMB1.9 million), which we already accrued for as of June 30, 2017.
 On September 7, 2016, upon the request of Shenzhen Huijie, the Court froze Dalian BAK's bank deposits totaling \$1,223,858 (RMB 8,430,792) for a period of one year.
-We intend to vigorously defend ourselves in this lawsuit.
+On June 30, 2017, according to the first instance, the court ruled that CBAK Power should pay the remaining contract amount of RMB6,135,860 (approximately \$0.9 million) claimed by Shenzhen Huijie as well as other expenses incurred including deferred interest, discounted charge on bills payable, litigation fee and property preservation fee totaled \$0.1 million.
+On July 24, 2017, Dalian CBAK Power filed an appeal to Dalian Intermediate People's Court challenging the lower court's judgment rendered on June 30, 2017.
+We intend to continue to vigorously defend ourselves in this lawsuit.